-ATECO - Year 12 units, 2024:
+ATECO - Year 12 units, 2025:

 Unit 3: Australia and the Global Economy.
 This unit focuses on Australia's links with the global economy.
-It explores the concept of globalisation and trade patterns in Australia and globally.
 Students analyse the gains from free trade and the effects of trade protection using relevant economic models.
 They also explore topics such as the balance of payments, terms of trade, exchange rates and foreign investment.
-Students gain skills in the use of recent economic data to describe and explain recent trends (the past 10 years) in Australia's economic transactions with the rest of the world.
+Students gain skills in the use of recent economic data to describe and explain trends in Australia's economic transactions with the rest of the world.

 Unit 4: Economic Policies and Management.
 This unit focuses on understanding the business cycle using the aggregate expenditure model and the aggregate demand-aggregate supply model.
-Students examine recent (the past 10 years) and contemporary (the past 3 years) macroeconomic data to analyse the performance of the economy and learn how government economic policy, including fiscal policy, monetary policy and policies that promote productivity operate in the pursuit of the Australian Government's economic objectives.
-Students apply the language, theories and tools of economics to analyse the effectiveness of these policies mix.
+Students examine macroeconomic data to analyse the performance of the economy and learn how economic policies, including fiscal policy, monetary policy and policies that promote productivity operate in the pursuit of the Australian Government's economic objectives.
+Students apply the language, theories, and tools of economics to analyse the effectiveness of these policies mix.